Haraldur-Dadi/Portfolio/README.md

 *About*
 This was the first game that I made where I tried creating something that I wanted to play myself.
 The idea came from playing rpg games and I really thought that there was something missing for mobile.
 The first idea was ofcourse a game that was both 3D and multiplayer, but since I didn't have the knowledge and time to do either of those I had to settle on doing 2D and single-player.
 Altough not my first choice I thought that it brought something of a unique element to it.

 The game is a mobile rpg game where you play as a knight that has been tasked with banishing evil from the lands.
-The player goes on quests, combating enemies, looting and everything that comes with a 'classic' rpg game.
+The player goes on quests, leveling, combating enemies, looting and everything that comes with a 'classic' rpg game.

 *Game mechanics*
+User has buttons to control his movement and attack or block.
+There's a quick access bar at the bottom used for qunsumables and spells/skills.

 *Short gif from the game*

 *Things I would like to add to the game*
+- Most of the world has not been developped and that's a good place to start
+- Spells/skills have not been implemented
+- Create more monsters
+- Create a loot table
+- and many more

 *Game development*
+The game was made over the summer of 2018.
+I kind of got a little bit overwhelmed with the project and really didn't see an endpoint with it.
+This got me a little discouraged and after a little while I started to realise that what I had planned was quite a big project and was in need of more knowledge of the game engine to continue development.
+It ended up being shelved but could be an interesting project to return to in a few years time when I might be at the point where I could finally see it through.

 ## My first project
 *About*